Work with Us

 An internship with Biodiversity for a Livable Climate is a great opportunity to learn about the central role that ecosystem restoration can and must play in addressing global warming.
+Interns receive training and reading materials on the current scientific understanding of the role of regeneration.
 Ideal for current college students or recent graduates who are looking for experience with an environmental non-profit, as well as anyone from high school age to senior citizen who wants to participate in an exciting regenerative approach to global systems problems.
 We work closely with interns to ensure enjoyable and productive learning experiences.

 Interns play a crucial and creative role at Bio4Climate.
 They can expect to jump right in, acquire new skills and knowledge, and work both individually and in small groups in an inclusive and supportive atmosphere.
 Depending upon the activity and position, Bio4Climate will provide you with an orientation, materials, and training.
-Internships are generally unpaid, but funding may be available through outside grants.
+Internships are unpaid.
 College credit is possible.
-If you are a student and would like to pursue an internship, please contact email@example.com.
-All internship opportunities require a minimum commitment of 10 hours a week for 6 months, preferably longer.
+If you are a student and would like to pursue an internship, please contact firstname.lastname@example.org.
+All internship opportunities require a minimum commitment of 10 hours a week for 5 months.

 The positions listed below are open on an ongoing basis.
+Most internships are remote.
 Please inform us of your time-frame as part of your application.
 If you have skills you would like to offer that aren’t listed here, please include that information when you apply.

 Please send your resume to email@example.com.
 Indicate in the subject line of the email the title of the internship for which you are applying.
 Include a statement of around 500 words to give us an idea of how the internship fits in with your experience, interests, and goals.